-Are students required to tran Yes No

-Is a stipend available to the s Yes No

-Are there other pre-requisite Yes No

-If yes, check all that apply.
-Physical Exam Orientation/Training Other (Please specify) ApplicationFir Background CheckDrug Scr ngerprints eenT B Test

-Is there other information yo ou would like to share with a student? (dress code, parking, etc.)

-Please provide a paragraph that that conveys the types of learning experiences that your organization offers and also describes the student characteristics that are a good fit for your placements.
-This will help us market the placement(s) to students to find a good fit.
+Are there other pre-requis Yes No If yes, check all that apply.
+Physical Exam Orientation/Training Other (Please specify) ApplicationBackground Check FingerprintsDrug Screen TB Test Is there other information etc.) n you would like to share with a student? (dress co ode, parking, organization offers and al oh that that conveys the types so describes the student chara Il help us market the placeme acteristics that are a good fit for